 Some investment methods can be quite restrictive.
 For instance, with the stock market, you only have the option to buy or sell.
 However, with land, you have the freedom of using it in any way you want.
 You can use it for your passive income, while it keeps appreciating its value.

-Here a few things you need to keep in account – only if you want your investment to be right for the long term.
+Here are a few things you need to keep in account – only if you want your investment to be right for the long term.
 For a better understanding, we will take the example of buying land in Ontario.
 However, keep in mind that buying land is the same process all over Canada – with minor changes.

 Buying Residential Land in Ontario